-${f Note:}$ These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.

+Include:
-Include: 2019 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2018 and June 30, 2019.

-only loans made to students who borrowed

-while enrolled at your institution.
+- 2021 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2020 and June 30, 2021. - · Only loans made to students who borrowed while enrolled at your institution. - Co-signed loans.

-Exclude: students who transferred in.

-- money borrowed at other institutions.

-- parent loans

-- students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree)

-^{} co-signed loans.
+Exclude

-Provide the number of students in the 2019 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2018 and June 30, 2019.
-Exclude students who transferred into your institution
+- · Students who transferred in. - Money borrowed at other institutions. - Parent loans - Students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree). - Any aid related to the CARE Act or unique the COVID-19 pandemic. - H4 Provide the number of students in the 2021 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2020 and June 30, 2021.
+Exclude students who transferred into your institution.